Fall Registration

 • Introduction to Marine Science Lecture and Lab: MSC 111 and MSC 112.

-• If you place out of Calculus (with an AP score of 5 on Calculus BC, or an IB score of 7 on the HL test), take MSC 204 or MTH 224.
+• If you place out of Calculus (with an AP score of 5 on Calculus BC, or an IB score of 7 on the HL test), take Environmental Statistics (MSC204) or Statistics (MTH224).

-• Consider taking a cognate if you have received credit for WRS 105 and ENG/WRS 106 or 107.
+• Consider taking either Foundations of Computational Marine Science (MSC 203) or Environmental Statistics (MSC 204) if you received credit for WRS 105 and ENG/WRS 106 or 107.
+Alternatively, CHM 121/113 can be taken as a replacement.
+See cognates.

 See Bulletin for